seanpmaxwell/jet-schema/README.md

 ## Introduction <a name="introduction"></a>
-`jet-schema` is a simple, TypeScript first schema validation tool, which enables you to use your own validator functions against each property in an object.
+`jet-schema` is a simple, TypeScript-first schema validation tool which enables you to use your own validator functions against each property in an object.

-> If you're open to `jet-schema` but think writing your own validator-functions could be a hassle, you can copy-n-paste the file (https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts) into your application and add/remove/edit validators as needed.
+> If you're open to `jet-schema` but think writing your own validator-functions could be a hassle, you can copy n' paste the file (https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts) into your application and add/remove/edit validators as needed.

 ### Highlights 😎
-- Focus is on using your own validator-functions to validate object properties.
+- Focus on using your own validator-functions to validate object properties.
-- Enables extracting logic for nested schemas.
+- Enable extracting logic for nested schemas.
 - Create new instances of your schemas using partials.
-- Easy-to-learn, terse, and small (this library only exports 2 functions and 3 types, size **4.7kB** minified).
+- Quickly learn this terse, small library that only exports 2 functions and 3 types, size **4.7kB** minified.
 - Doesn't require a compilation step (so still works with `ts-node`, unlike `typia`).
 - Fast! see these <a href="https://moltar.github.io/typescript-runtime-type-benchmarks/">benchmarks</a>.
 - Typesafety works boths ways, you can infer a type from a schema or force a schema to have certain properties using a generic.